auxeniu/EU-data-visualization/README.md

 ## Project Overview

-This project provides an interactive dashboard for visualizing key economic and demographic indicators from Eurostat, including GDP per capita, Life Expectancy, and Population data for EU member states.
+This is an academic project for a Multimedia course and it provides an interactive dashboard for visualizing key economic and demographic indicators from Eurostat, including GDP per capita, Life Expectancy, and Population data for EU member states.
 The application fetches real-time data from the Eurostat API and presents it through multiple visualization techniques.

 ## Project Structure